gregorriegler/ensemble-programming-workshop/application.md

 - Get into the flow of getting things done.
 - Have fun solving a problem together leveraging peoples diverse skills.
 - Discover how ensemble programming amplifies learning.
+- Practice communication
-- Although the workshop is in person, ensemble programming is a great way for teams to collaborate remotely.
+- Although the workshop is in person, ensemble programming is a great way for teams to collaborate remotely, too.

 ## What to expect?